by Mice Parade on FatCat RecordsReleased 02/02/2004

 Simultaneously introspective and inviting, ‘Obrigado Saudade’ brings a warmth back to the foreground, with layers that reveal more on each listen.
 The rhythm section is still up front, with guitars more prevalent, but there’s space for all the deft touches that have become synonymous with the band.
 In turns ambient, percussive, acoustic and electronic, it’s a sonically rich, musically diverse record, that utilises songs, instrumentals and interludes to create a whole pervasive entity.
 As for the record’s title, it comes from Portugal - ‘Obrigado’ means thank you, and ‘Saudade’ (pronounced Sow-da-je) while not directly translatable, means something between nostalgia, homesickness and lovesickness.
 It’s a word that describes a feeling without defining the subject of the feeling itself.

-Adam Pierce also runs US label and Distributor Bubblecore and plays in a number of other musical projects, but when there's time he loves taking Mice Parade out live.
-The next UK and European tour is tentatively scheduled for Spring 2004.
+Adam Pierce also runs US label and Distributor Bubblecore and plays in a number of other musical projects, but when there’s time he loves taking Mice Parade out live.

 WAV (16-bit)FATDA29 — £7.99

 MP3 (320KPS)FATDA29 — £6.99

 - And Still It Sits in Front of You